erapryde/getdata-031/README.md

 # getdata-031
 Getting and Cleaning Data Course Project, August 3rd 2015

-##Expected setup of user of run_analysis.r
-R version
+R version 3.1.2

 install.packages("dplyr") has been installed

+##Expected folder structure for run_analysis.r

 run_analysis.r is on the same folder level as the UCI HAR Dataset folder